-Leaving papers, graded exam books or lab reports containing student names and grades in publicly accessible places, is prohibited by FERPA, because it leads to student education records information being made publicly accessible.
+You should not leave papers, graded exam books or lab reports containing student names and grades in publicly accessible places.

-Similarly, leaving graded tests in a stack for students to pick up by sorting through the papers of all students, is a violation of FERPA requirement for protecting the privacy of student education records information.
+Similarly, you should not leave graded tests in a stack for students to pick up by sorting through the papers of all students, in order to protect the privacy of student education records information.

-No, GWID is not considered directory information and therefore you may not disclose a student’s GWID to a third party without the student’s written consent.
+GWID is not considered directory information and therefore you may not disclose a student’s GWID along with directory information.

-You should not use student GWid in a class attendance roaster.
+Refrain from using student GWid in a class attendance roster.
 You can track attendance on a list that contains only students’ names or a blank sign-in sheet.

 As with any other “education record,” a photo or video of a student is an education record, subject to specific exclusions, when the photo or video is:

 (2) maintained by the University or by a party acting on behalf of the University.